 We then cut to the next day with Phil & Ken showing up at the university as he simply walks right into Morrison’s office in order to ask him about allegations on steroids developed through him at Jakobs Pharmaceuticals.
 When Grayfield brings up the connection with Carl Bennings, Henry ends up confessing on creating the new batch, due to the high demands of the players and schools looking for a winning edge, not to mention the potential “Black Market Profits”.
 Morrison then explains that the new steroids will ultimately provide “a marked increase in reflexive action and physical strength” as Bennings is preparing to take it in time for his upcoming game.
 At that moment, Phil and Ken realize that they won’t make it back in time.

-As such Phil emerges from the van as SuperPro before he engages the massive being, even saving a young boy who accidentally fell out of the hotel due to Carl’s fierce punches.
+As such, Phil emerges from the van as SuperPro before he engages the massive being, with him even saving a young boy who accidentally fell out of the hotel due to Carl’s fierce punches.
 As the fight wears on, Bennings continues to abnormally bulk up as SuperPro continues to wail away while dodging the attempted strikes.

 Suddenly, Greg starts gagging before he collapses onto the ground.
 SuperPro discovers that he suffered a heart attack as he attempts to save him with CPR before he notices Bennings’ teammates and calls out for an ambulance.